Zero-Shot Action Recognition from Diverse Object-Scene Compositions

 PhD candidate

-My research interest lays at the intersection between computer vision and film, with applications such as automatic trailer generation.
+My research lays at the intersection of computer vision and film, with applications on automatic trailer generation and retrieval.